Adracir/migration_im_bundestag/README.md

 #### Informationsverarbeitung MA, Universität zu Köln

 ### What is this work about?
-This work is performing an experiment on the Parliamentary Protocols of the Deutscher Bundestag and analyzing keywords regarding migration with the use of Word2Vec word embeddings.
+This work contains the code used to perform an experiment on the Parliamentary Protocols of the German Bundestag, analyzing keywords regarding migration with the use of Word2Vec word embeddings.
-Further information on the interpretation and theoretical background of this code can be found in the written thesis with the same title (PDF file).
+Further information on the interpretation and theoretical background of this code can be found in the written thesis with the same title (PDF file in german language).

 ### How is the code structured?
 How can it be used?
 All necessary requirements to run the code can be installed using ```pip install -r requirements.txt```.
 It is recommended to use Python Version ```3.10```.

-- ```main.py```: follow the workflow and call necessary methods from other files
+- ```main.py```: follow the workflow and execute methods from other files
 - ```prepare_corpus.py```: transform the plenary protocol texts from xml files to nested lists (tokenized, lemmatized, cleaned and sorted by time epochs needed for the experiment)
 - ```embeddings.py```: train Word2Vec embeddings for each epoch.
 Align the models according to Hamilton et al. (2016).